 The Ph.D. program seeks to combine the rigors of scholarly analysis with a commitment to social justice in a wide range of social institutions and settings.
 It prepares students for careers as researchers and university and college faculty.

 Admissions: The primary criteria for admission are academic performance and promise of outstanding independent work.
 Applicants should submit, in addition to the usual transcripts and letters of reference, a statement of purpose, a writing sample, and any other information that might enhance their candidacy.
-GREs are required.
+GREs are strongly recommended.
 Apply online at the Graduate School of the Morrissey College of Arts and Sciences Admission website.